 As I previously mentioned, I used organic canned butternut squash.
 I get it at Trader Joe's, but Amazon, Sprout Market, and other grocery stores sell it as well.

 Can you use freshly roasted butternut squash?

 The short answer is yes, but your bread is going to be a lot denser unless you take steps to prevent this.
 Take your roasted squash and put it in a blender.
 Add water.
 You will want your puree to be very smooth and creamy...not thick, but not watery.

 I have not used roasted butternut squash, so these are only my suggestions so that your roasted squash mimics the canned butternut squash.

 New to baking gluten free?
 No problem!
 I share all of my favorite gluten free ingredients and equipment.
 Check out my Gluten Free Pantry Essentials And Equipment Recommendations tutorial.

-- Gluten Free Matcha Green Tea Banana Bread
+- Green tea flavors are the star in this fun Gluten Free Matcha Green Tea Banana Bread recipe.

 Are you ready to make this deliciously sweet gluten free quick bread recipe?
 First, the shopping list!

 Add your dry ingredients to a bowl and use a whisk to blend.

 I have tested three gluten free flour blends in this recipe.
 I liked King Arthur Gluten Free Measure for Measure and Bob's Red Mill 1 to 1 Gluten Free Flour Blend.
 This doesn't mean other blends won't work, I just haven't tested any others.
 Try to avoid flour blends that are high in starch.